Terms of Service

 Data Deletion Timeline: Provider commits to delete all Customer Data within 30 days following TOS termination or upon Customer's written request at any time during the relationship.

 Archival Data Considerations: The parties acknowledge that complete deletion of system archival data may be impractical due to technical limitations.
-Such residual data remains subject to the confidentiality obligations established throughout the TOS, ensuring continued protection even after primary deletion.
+Such residual data remains subject to the confidentiality obligations established throughout the TOS.

 Effects of Termination